 These bugs don't just hitchhike home with you from a hotel or motel.
 As mentioned above, you can pick them up in other places.
 But it is also important to realize that you and your family aren't the only ones who can bring bed bugs into your home.
 If someone comes to spend the night at your home, they may unknowingly bring bed bugs with them.
 The more they know about searching for bed bugs and bed bug signs as they travel to your home, the safer everyone will be.

 Most of the time, you won't see a bed bug.
 Fortunately, these bugs leave signs.
-Here are the five signs that could alert you to a bed bug infestation:
+Here are the seven signs that could alert you to a bed bug infestation:

 When you return from a trip, always wash your clothing and bedding at the hottest temperature.

 Always peek in the seams of duffle bags, book bags, sleeping bags, and other items that come and go from the house.

 Always do a close inspection of used furniture before you bring it into your home.
 If you see black streaks, black patches, insect skins, brown blood staining, or smell something odd, you may want to refrain from putting that item in your house.